arx-research/ers-scripts/ManufacturerUsage.md

 yarn addManufacturerEnrollment:localhost
 ```

 Note that this script requires that there is a valid manufacturer in the environment you are deploying to (see previous section for information on this).
+For `localhost` deployments you can still use the associated Arx Supabase instance to look up chip manufacturer certificates as long as you enter the correct `manufacturerSigner`; `bootloaderApp` and `chipModel` won't matter in this instance.

-**Outputs:** This script has three potential outputs a `$ENROLLMENT_ID.json` file (named after the `enrollmentId`) in `task_outputs/enrollmentData/`, a `chipData.json` file in `task_outputs/chipData/` directory that can be used in the `projectCreation` script and ManufacturerValidation info for each chip in `task_outputs/manufacturerEnrollments/`.
-If you opt to post to IPFS, the ManufacturerValidation information will also be posted to IPFS.
-Note that the `chipData.json` file is overwritten by every new chip enrollment created.
+**Outputs:** This script will output artifacts to `task_outputs/addManufacturerEnrollment/`.
+Those artifacts will be used to suggest enrollments to subsequent scripts.